 That will update the dashboard calculations.

-There are 39 over utilized hours.
-However, Project B does not have any unutilized resources with Development Skill.
-We have Project Planner 2 with 80 unutilized hours.
+Project Planner 2 who also works on Project B has 85 unutilized hours.
 To demonstrate how this template can handle a resource having multiple skills, we will assume that Project Planner 2 can handle Development tasks.

 Now, we need to assign some of the capacity of the Project Planner 2 to Development skill.